How to generate all possible rational Wilf-Zeilberger forms?: Additive decompositions of WZ-forms

 where $ m,n\in \bN$ with $m>0$, $ a_0,\ldots,a_n,b \in K(y)[x] $ with $ a_n\neq 0 $.
 Moreover, we assume that $ \deg(a_i)<\deg(b) $, $b$ is irreducible and monic, and that $ \si_y^{i}(b)\not\sim_{\left\langle \si_x\right\rangle }\si_y^{j}(b) $ for all $ i,j\in \{0,\ldots,n\} $ with $ i\neq j $.
 If for some $g\in K(x,y)$ we have $ \De_y(f)=\De_x(g) $, then there exists $ t\in\bZ $ such that $ \si_y^{n+1}(a_0)=\si_x^{t}(a_0) $, $ \si_y^{n+1}(b)=\si_x^{t}(b) $, and $ a_\ell=\si_y^{\ell}(a_0)$ for all $\ell \in \{0,\ldots,n\}$.
 Furthermore, for some $g_0\in K(y)$ we get

-\end{lemma} According to Remark~\ref{rmk:bivariateintegerlinear}, the bivariate function~$f$ as above is of a certain integer-linear type.
-We will use Lemma~\ref{lemma:cyclicproof} to reduce the problem from the multivariate case to the bivariate one in Lemma~\ref{lemma:subspaceWZ-forms}.
+\end{lemma} According to Remark~\ref{rmk:bivariateintegerlinear}, the bivariate function~$f$ in Lemma~\ref{lemma:cyclicproof} is of a certain integer-linear type.
+We will use this lemma to reduce the problem from the multivariate case to the bivariate case, see the proof of Lemma~\ref{lemma:subspaceWZ-forms} below.